-The following is a non-exhaustive group of resources that we have found useful “en la jornada”.
+The following is a non-exhaustive group of resources that we have found useful “en la jornada” (in the journey).

 Lessons from the Latinx Church is a webinar series offered by freedomroad.us that is an insightful and refreshing perspective of Latin@ and Christian identity.
 We highly recommend this series for personal edification as well as small group discussion.

 In a browning society and decolonizing world, what can we learn from brown leaders and brown churches in this new epoch of being the church in liminal spaces of tension?
 How does ministry shift during times of racial divisions, trauma, and the unknown?
 And how can the intersection of brown identity and ecclesiology inform the larger church entering this new season of ministry and formation?